DiscreetNetwork/ProcessUpdater/README.md

 # ProcessUpdater
-Simple crossplatform CLI that is capable of updating other processes
+Simple crossplatform CLI that is capable of updating other processes.
+Bundled with Discreet Daemon & Wallet.

 ### Usage